jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 Lastly, so there is an ordinance of evangelism as the greatest source of strength for the USD/BTC God comes from new members ~~bidding up the price~~ joining the church.
 Twitter is the preferred medium for missionary work so please please adorn your profile/bio with hierograms such as "#Bitcoin" and adding glowing red lights over your avatar's eyes.
 More devout members will amplify the creeds of our holy men by re-tweeting their irreconcilable truths.
 In moments of FUD, look to tweet/retweet messages like
-`"_I'M NEVER SELLING!!_"` or "_I just bought the dip, did you?_".
+`"I'M NEVER SELLING!!!"` or "_I just bought the dip, did you?_".
 While during moments of _"When Lambo?"_, add fuel to fire by tweeting:
 "_And just imagine the price next year!!_" and of course the classic: "🚀🚀🚀".

 Now that you know the doctrine, I will offer to baptize you with my Coinbase refereal code: #######.
 I suggest you get in now before the four horseman of the inflationarypocalypse arrive and you're left as a fiat bag holder👜👐 --😉.